 Officially, the Pennine Way is a year-round hike.
 However, this doesn’t necessarily mean you will have a great time even if you walk the Pennine Way in winter.
 The Way is a big challenge in itself, and less experienced hikers shouldn’t try to make it more difficult than it needs to be.
+If you insist on walking the Pennine Way in winter, I recommend checking out my guide to winter hiking.

 Weather is one of the factors that make the Pennine Way one of the toughest walks in the UK.
 To make it easier on yourself, it is best to walk the Pennine Way between May and September.
 You’ll get a better chance of good weather in summer.
 You will get better visibility on the trail, as well as more daylight.